 - GA4 isn't a revenue tool — the attribution blind spot

-- Marketing KPI Design — the difference between metrics that move and metrics that don't
+- Marketing KPI Design — metrics that move vs. metrics that don't

 References#